 So, for example, the customer wants productivity solutions.
 They click on the relevant pin and are immediately taken to a “sub” Where-to-Buy page, The Productivity Partner Locator.

-When it opens, a world map pops up with a handy entry field for city or zip code.
+When it opens, a world map pops up with a handy entry field for the city or zip code.
 When they put in their location they’ll get a list of dealers and retailers for Honeywell’s productivity goods and services.
 It’s a very streamlined and efficient method of easing them to the point of sale.

-There’s another great example of a well laid out and easy to navigate Where-to-Buy page over at Fox Block’s.
+There’s another great example of a well-laid-out and easy-to-navigate Where-to-Buy page over at Fox Blocks.
 When you land on the page it clearly says what you’re there to do.

 There’s an input to put in your location or zip code and then simply click search.

-When the customer clicks “search” it gives 10 closest locations to them and gives all the important information.
-Such as Name, phone number with a clickable link, and even a link for directions to get there.
+When the customer clicks “search” it gives the 10 closest locations to them and gives all the important information.
+Such as Name, and phone number with a clickable link, and even a link for directions to get there.
 You can also click map view to see locations in relation to where the customer is.
 It’s handy and well thought out.

 Both of these sites have an easy-to-use experience for buyers that helps them to purchase with a natural flow.